Asd-g/AviSynth-FillBorders/README.md

 ### Parameters:

-- clip\
+- clip<br>
     A clip to process.
 All planar formats are supported.

-- left, top, right, bottom\
+- left, top, right, bottom<br>
     Number of pixels to fill on each side.
-These can be any non-negative numbers, within reason.\
+These can be any non-negative numbers, within reason.<br>
-    If they are all 0, the input clip is simply passed through.\
+    If they are all 0, the input clip is simply passed through.<br>
     For FillBorders:

         - These must be used as named parameters.
 For example, `FillBorders(left=1, top=1, right=1, bottom=1)`.